Brianconn71/fit-as-a-fiddle/README.md

         * For the app to work on heroku we need a way for heroku to tell that the app is a web application, which is where Gunicorn comes in.
         * Installing Gunicorn
             * `pip3 install Gunicorn`
+        * A Procfile then needs to be created to tell heroku how to run our app. this is acheieved below:
+            * `touch Procfile`
+        * In the Procfile we need to tell it to use a webserver, this is achieved by placing the below code in the procfile:
+            * `web: gunicorn <appname>.wsgi:application`

+    * We now need to connect to Heroku in the terminal on gitpod
+        * use the following command
+            * `heroku login -i`
+        * Login using your email and password that you used to create an account with on heroku website.
+        * then, I disabled the collection of static files temporarily until AWS has been set up.
+            * `heroku config:set DISABLE_COLLECTSTATIC=1 --app <appname>`
+            * the --app command is used when you have more than one app in your heroku account
+        * Now, in settings I added heroku into my list of allowed hosts, and localhost so the project can still b run locally using the following settings.
+            * `ALLOWED_HOSTS = ["<heroku appname>.herokuapp.com", "localhost"]`
+        * changes were then pushed to Github
+        * Then I needed to set up pushing to heroku achieved below
+            * `heroku git:remote -a <heroku appname>`
+        * then the project gets pushed to github using:
+            * `git push heroku master`
+        * Heroku now builds the app.

+    * On the Heroku Website
+        * Go to the deploy section of the app.
+        * I searched for the app being used in github
+        * When it was found I connected and then clicked on enable Automatic deploys
+        * Now any changes pushed to Github will automatically be pushed to Heroku too.

+    * Amazon AWS
+        * Amazon AWS was used to store both static and media files of my project
+        * I created an AWS account and worked through the process of signing-in.
+Once my account was setup I was able to set my project up on aws.
+        * first, I needed to create a bucket.
+            * search for aws s3 service.
+            * click on the Create Bucket button.
+            * Give the bucket a unique name and then select the region.
+            * uncheck the block public access and acknowledge that the bucket will now be public.
+            * click create bucket.
+        * Bucket settings
+            * Properties
+                * Go to the bucket Properties section
+                * Turn on static website hosting
+                * in the index and error text inputs, add index.html and error.html.
+                * then, click save.
+        * Permissions
+            * Go to the bucket Permissions section.
+            * In the cors config paste in the below code:
+                * ```
+                    [
+                        {
+                            "AllowedHeaders": [
+                                "Authorization"
+                            ],
+                            "AllowedMethods": [
+                                "GET"
+                            ],
+                            "AllowedOrigins": [
+                                "*"
+                            ],
+                            "ExposedHeaders": [

+                            ]
+                        }
+                    ]
+                  ```
+            * In the bucket policy, click on the generate policy
+        * Policy
+            * Select S3 bucket policy
+            * Add * to the principal field to select all principals
+            * select action to get object
+            * Paste in your ARN which can be found on the bucket policy page.
+            * click add statement
+            * then, click on the generate policy button
+            * then, copy and paste the new policy into your bucket policy
+            * also, add /* onto the end of the resources key
+            * and, click save.
+        * Access Control List
+            * Go to the Access Control List section.
+            * set list objects permission to everyone.

+    * Create a new user

+        * On the admin page for aws search for IAM to add a new user
+        * Create a group
+            * We need to create a group to put our user in
+            * Click create a new group and name it.
+            * click through to the end and save the group.
+            * create a group policy
+                * click policy and the click create policy
+                * select the JSON tab and then import managed policies.
+                * search s3 and select on Amazons3fullaccess and import.
+                * in the resources section, paste in the ARN that was used above.
+                * click through to review policy.
+                * fill in the name and description and then click generate policy.
+            * back into the group, click on permission and attach the policy.
+            * find the policy you have just created and attach it.

+        * Create the user
+            * select users from the sidebar and then click on add user
+            * create a username and then select programmatic access then click on next.
+            * select the group to add your user too
+            * click through to the end and then click create user.
+            * Download the CSV file containing the user keys needed to access the app

+    * Connect bucket to Django
+        * first install two packages in the IDE, boto 3 and django storages, seen below:
+            * ```
+                pip3 install boto3
+                pip3 install django-storages
+              ```
+        * Now we need to add this to our requirements.
+            * `pip3 freeze > requirements.txt`
+        * storages then needs to be added to installed apps in settings.py
+        * an environment variable called USE_AWS needs to be set up to run the code on heroku.
+        * The settings needed for the project in the settings.py file are below:
+            * ```

+              ```

 # Credits